ludwigfriborg/chazzbot/README.md

 - [x] Add some alpha-beta pruning.

-- [ ] Add support for castling and so on for the back-end.
+- [x] Add support for castling and so on for the back-end.

+- [ ] Improve the min max tree
+- [ ] Improve the neural network accuracy